Summary of Operations

 • Icon examining plans to utilize methane as a feedstock to produce hydrogen on the east coast of Australia.

-• Icon is examining plans to utilize the high pressure of the gas produced from ATP 855 to separate methane and carbon dioxide using cryogenic and membrane techniques.
+• Icon plans to utilize the high pressure of the gas produced from ATP 855 to separate methane and carbon dioxide using cryogenic and membrane techniques.

-• Drilling targeting natural fractures along faults will avoid the need for fraccing.
+• Drilling targeting natural fractures along faults could avoid the need for fraccing.

-Icon plans to go Hydrogen Blue to protect the environment.
-As Australia transitions to carbon neutrality the market is changing in favour of methane and hydrogen gas for power generation and transportation fuels.
-New techniques are on the verge of using new plasma methods to split the methane molecule into pure carbon and hydrogen without generating any carbon dioxide.
-This new hydrogen is labelled “blue “ hydrogen and is likely to be highly efficient and cost effective when sourced from methane.
-The Australian Energy Market Operator (AEMO) has predicted that both blue and green hydrogen will become a preferred transport and heating fuel of the future.
+As Australia transitions to carbon neutrality by 2050, the market is changing in favour of methane and hydrogen gas for power generation and transportation fuels.
+New techniques are on the verge of using new plasma methods to split the methane molecule into pure carbon and hydrogen without generating carbon dioxide.
+This new hydrogen and is likely to be highly efficient and cost effective when sourced from methane.
+The Australian Energy Market Operator (AEMO) has predicted that hydrogen will become a an important transport and heating fuel of the future.

 Icon is seeking alternative options to meet the zero carbon 2050 deadline and under consideration is the Allum-Fetvedt Cycle which separates carbon dioxide in the cycle using methane feedstock in power generation.